Purpose

 Part 1: The Financial Baseline

-To help build your financial foundation, we will target a practice budget of $2,000.
-While this is on the lower end of the national average, it serves as the perfect "entry-level" commitment for practicing adult financial habits.
-By mastering a $2,000 monthly outlay within a safe environment, you develop the muscle memory needed to prioritize fixed costs over discretionary spending.
+To help build your financial foundation, we will target a practice budget of $1,800.
+While this is on the lower end of the national average, it serves as a good "entry-level" commitment for practicing adult financial habits.
+By mastering an $1,800 monthly outlay within a safe environment, you develop the muscle memory needed to prioritize fixed costs over discretionary spending.
 The following breakdown illustrates exactly where that money goes in a typical single-person household, providing a clear map of the expenses you will eventually face when you move out on your own.

 The Breakdown: Where does the money go?